-O'Connor, others stay active in various Precinct One senior programs minutes on the treadmill (he calls it the "dreadmill") and another 45 ior Center, the participants have minutes doing aerobics.
+O'Connor, others stay active in various Precinct One senior programs week.
+The real workout comes from his activities at the center.

+Jeremiah O'Connor's roundtrip free activities at Hardy and five walk to the Hardy Senior Center covers two miles each of the three days he visits during the utes on the treadmill (he calls it the "dreadmill") and another 45 minutes doing aerobics.

-The 73year-old O'Connor, whose slim body is his evidence, spends 20
+The 73year-old O'Connor, whose slim body is his evidence, spends 20 min-